github/docs/content/get-started/using-github/connecting-to-github.md

 There are many ways to work with {% data variables.product.prodname_dotcom %}, and you can choose a method that suits your level of experience, personal preferences, and the repositories you work with.
 For example, you can choose whether you want to work in the browser or from your desktop, how you want to use Git, and what capabilities you need from your editor and other software.
 You may choose to work with different repositories in different ways.

 If you're new to {% data variables.product.prodname_dotcom %}, a good way to start contributing is to make changes in the browser on {% data variables.location.product_location %}.
 As you become more familiar with {% data variables.product.prodname_dotcom %} and start contributing larger changes, you may want to start working with other tools.
-This article explains how to progress through these stages and helps you choose the best tool for your requirements at each stage.
+This article explains how to progress through these stages and helps you choose the best tool for your requirements at Each stage.
 To quickly compare all the tools available for working with {% data variables.product.prodname_dotcom %}, see "[Comparison of tools for connecting to GitHub](#comparison-of-tools-for-connecting-to-github)."

 ## Getting started